Auto Transport Scams and Auto Transport Companies to Avoid

 You can check the registration status of a company or carrier on the FMCSA website.
 To look up a company, visit the FMCSA Company Snapshot database and enter the company’s DOT number.
 A reputable carrier or broker will have its DOT number and/or MC number readily available online or by request.
 If a company refuses to share its registration number with you, or you find that they are not registered with the FMCSA, look elsewhere for car shipping services.

-The database will locate the company and provide an overview of the business, including contact information, operating status, operation classification and the type of cargo it is qualified to carry.
+The database will locate the company and provide an overview of the business, including contact information, operating status, operation classification, and the type of cargo it is qualified to carry.
 Some carriers will be registered with the FMCSA, but only for commodities like metals, building materials, produce, chemicals, etc. If you’re transporting your vehicle, you’ll want a carrier that is qualified and registered to move motor vehicles.

 Frequently asked questions: